 '''

 language lisp;

-(setq domain-name 'test)
+(set-paramater :psgraph-all-nodes t)

-(load 'my-lisp)
+(load "some-compute-functions")

 end_language;

 '''

-7.12 Object Types
+7.13 Object Types

 The types statement specifies and names a class of objects within the domain.
 One or more of these types can then be specified within a variable declaration to describe the possible set of bindings for the variable.
 For example: